Eideticom/hdl-verifgui/pyVerifGUI/pyVerifGUI/assets/help/userguide.md

 If there has been work done, you will need to select a build first, the selection box for which is right below the configuration selection.

-*Again, to save time on future openning, you can specify the build to load with the argument `-b <build_name>`.*
+*Again, to save time on future opening, you can specify the build to load with the argument `-b <build_name>`.*

 Tasks can be reset within a build by clicking the `Reset <Task>` buttons,